Codex CLI provider

 # macOS / Linux

-export ZORA_API_KEY="zr_live_sk_your_key_here"
+export ZORA_API_KEY="YOUR_ZORA_API_KEY"

-codex exec -m gpt-5.5-low "Reply with one short sentence."
+codex exec -m gpt-5.5 "Reply with exactly: ZORA_CODEX_OK"

 # PowerShell

-$env:ZORA_API_KEY = "zr_live_sk_your_key_here"
+$env:ZORA_API_KEY = "YOUR_ZORA_API_KEY"

-codex exec -m gpt-5.5-low "Reply with one short sentence."
+codex exec -m gpt-5.5 "Reply with exactly: ZORA_CODEX_OK"

 When this setup is useful